 The status of the Generating Facility does not change from Energy-Only or Partial Capacity Deliverability Status to Full Capacity Deliverability Status.

+The status of the Generating Facility does not change from Off-Peak Energy Only to Off-Peak Deliverability Status

 Changes in technologies are allowed if the change does not trigger additional reliability concerns or impact necessary upgrades such that the change shifts costs or delays the timing of other Interconnection Requests with a later queue priority date.

 Where the CAISO has granted modifications after the conclusion of an Interconnection Customer’s Phase II Interconnection Study phase, the CAISO must be able to evaluate the change and find it acceptable without the need to undertake a re-study to meaningfully evaluate it.
 In general, one of the indicia that signals whether a post Phase II modification request is material or not is whether a re-study is necessary.
 If so, then the requested change is material, and thus not permissible within the scope of the existing Interconnection Request.